 - Service dependencies

-Comparing how a service performs relative to a previous time frame can offer additional insight into the health of your services.
-For example, has latency been slowly increasing over time, or did the service experience a sudden spike—enabling a time series comparison can provide the answer.
+For insight into the health of your services, you can compare how a service performs relative to a previous time frame or to the expected bounds from the corresponding anomaly detection job.
+For example, has latency been slowly increasing over time, did the service experience a sudden spike, is the throughput similar to what the machine learning job expects – enabling a comparison can provide the answer.

-Select the Comparison box to enable or disable time series comparison.
-The time comparison options are based on the selected time filter range:
+Select the Comparison box to apply a time-based or expected bounds comparison.
+The time-based comparison options are based on the selected time filter range:

 |Time filter||Time comparison options|